idfive/UniCal/README.md

 * Unical Features (unical_features): This sub module is included with UniCal, and its function is to provide initial content type/taxonomy setup.
-* Unical Feeds (unical_feeds): This sub module is included with UniCal, and its function is to provide initial feed setup/etc if you would like touse UniCal in conjunction with the feeds module.
+* Unical Feeds (unical_feeds): This sub module is included with UniCal, and its function is to provide initial feed setup/etc if you would like to use UniCal in conjunction with the feeds module.
 * UniCal Client (unical_client): This module is it's own project, and available for download at
   (https://github.com/idfive/UniCal-Client) This module allows you to embed a calendar in any Drupal site, anywhere, that will read via REST to the install where a